Pattaya for Digital Nomads

 In terms of Pattaya's geography, there are two main areas to be aware of where all of the 'action' happens.
 The centre of Pattaya stretches roughly from the south end of Pattaya Walking Street, approximately three kilometres until the Terminal 21 shopping mall.
 From the water's edge to roughly a kilometre inland, these three kilometres are little but bars, clubs and massage shops.

-These are the two 'town centres' in Pattaya, but it's a city so overrun with tourism that by wandering down random side roads, you can often stumble upon little known clusters or even entire streets of bars.
+These are the two 'town centres' in Pattaya, but it's a city so overrun with tourism that by wandering down any random side road, you can often stumble upon little known clusters or even entire streets of bars.

 As it's a town that exists basically for partying, if tourists are present in a particular area then you'll usually find bars catering to them.